bruj0/vault-replication/README.md

 - [TODO](#todo)
 - [Done](#done)
 # What

-A way to create multiple Vault clusters and setup different types of Replication between them as close as possible to the "Vault reference architecture" https://learn.hashicorp.com/vault/operations/ops-reference-architecture
+A system to facilitate the creation of multiple Vault clusters.
+Automating the setup of different types of Replication between them as close as possible to the [Vault reference architecture]( https://learn.hashicorp.com/vault/operations/ops-reference-architecture
+)
+## Features:
+* Infrastructure
+  * Docker: via docker-compose templates
+  * Kubernetes: via helm charts
+    * Local (kind, k3s)
+    * Cloud (GCP,EKS)
+  * VMs: via terraform
+* Storages
+  * Consul
+  * Raft
+* Operations
+  * Initialization
+  * Unsealing
+  * Replication setup
+* Monitoring
+  * Prometheus
+  * Grafana

+# Why
+To be able to easily setup and test different configuration and features of a full fledge Vault and Consul cluster setup.
+# How
 ## Infrastructure
 ### Docker-compose
 #### Integrated Storage